Canon PIXMA TR8620a Printer Review

 TouchscreenYes

-There's a great touchscreen display on this printer.
+This printer features a great touchscreen display.
 It's quite large and has really good viewing angles from all sides, and you can tilt the panel for better visibility if you are standing.
-The menu is responsive and easy to navigate and includes instructional videos to show you how to do certain maintenance tasks, like changing ink cartridges or loading paper.
-Luckily, it doesn't have the same issues as the Canon PIXMA TR8620, which has double click and unresponsiveness issues.
+The menu is responsive and easy to navigate, and it includes instructional videos that show you how to perform specific maintenance tasks, such as changing ink cartridges or loading paper.
+Luckily, it doesn't have the same issues as the Canon PIXMA TR8620, which has double-click and unresponsiveness issues.

 Cartridge